BorgwardtLab/MoProEmbeddings/README.md

 (Anja C. Gumpinger, Kasper Lage, Heiko Horn and Karsten Borgwardt), submitted to ISMB 2020.

 ## Requirements
-Execution of the python package requires the following dependencies to be installed.
+To execute the python package, the following modules are required.
 ```
 numpy
 scipy